 home to migrants, the hutong of Xuanwu,

-shortest Hutong Lane in Beijing.
+Chongwen and other parts of Beijing derive their name from the mongolian language.
+The word "hottong" referring to "well" or perhaps the space between two tents.
+There are several other possible translations.
+Xuanwu District, with its humble origins is the location of both the narrowest Hutong in Beijing, and the shortest Hutong Lane in Beijing.
 Respectively, Qianshi (banking) hutong in the now endangered Dashilan Hutong area with only 40 centimeters width and Yichie Dajie, south of the eastern entrance to Liu Lichang Street, with the length of only a dozen or so meters.
 Although from meager origins the Xuanwu District soon developed from home of the underprivileged into something more.
 With the less well to do of the city having to ply a trade to get by in

 Life, the southern districts soon became the business, trade and

 arts & crafts districts of the City.
-During the construction of the

-Imperial Palace of the Ming Dynasty (starting 1406 AD), when the
+During the construction of the Imperial Palace of the Ming Dynasty

-Capital of China was moved to Beijing, the Area of Liu Lichang
+southern Nanjing to the northern City of Beijing, the Area of Liu

-industry (Liu Lichang, meaning Tile Factory), with Liu Lichang
+tile industry (Liu Lichang, meaning Tile Factory), with Liu Lichang

 Street being the Place where the Kilns to fire and prepare the